 At 12mm, it has a huge depth of field, even at the widest aperture of f/2.8.
 If you want to capture a landscape’s foreground at night, this is one of the best options available.

 Unfortunately, there are some issues.
-For one, this lens has noticeable coma — more than the Nikon 14mm-24mm f/2.8 or the Samyang 14mm f/2.8.
+For one, this lens has noticeable coma – more than the Nikon 14mm-24mm f/2.8 or the Samyang 14mm f/2.8.
 At $950, it’s also not a cheap lens, especially considering that it is manual-focus only.
-I think that most photographers will see the prices of this and the Samyang 14mm f/2.8 and pick the Samyang instead.
+I think that most photographers will see the price of this lens and pick one of the 14mm lenses below.
 I certainly would.
+Optically, the Laowa just is not very good.

 Of course, some photographers will find the 12mm focal length to be invaluable.
 That’s significantly wider than 14mm, meaning that you can capture more of the Milky Way in a single shot, as well as get a somewhat larger depth of field.
 For certain images, that could be the deciding factor.